 I backpacked Europe for two months in 1995 as my first overseas trip.
-To afford this trip that I planned for over a year, I had to quit my job, put my stuff in storage, and move from fabulous Boulder, Colorado (where I was having the time of my life, I might add) to move cross country and live with my sister and brother-in-law in Jackson, Mississippi for six months (for free).
+To afford this trip that I planned for over a year, I had to quit my job, put my stuff in storage, and move from fabulous Boulder, Colorado to Jackson, Mississippi to live with my sister and brother-in-law for six months (for free).

 Yes, they were kind enough to do that for me, but it was also quite an adjustment.
 No offense Jackson, but Boulder you are not.
 Still, this sacrifice was totally worth it.
-I made two friends for life, and the experience just made me want to travel more.
+It introduced me to overseas solo travel, I made two friends for life, and the experience just made me want to travel more.

 So, don’t knock the idea of temporarily changing your living situation.
 The payback could be endless.